cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/ngenlanguage.md

 All targets have to define the `outputPath` of the generation and a set of variables which will be reported in the *CMakeLists.txt* file.

+!!! note
+	A good practice is to name "src-gen" a directory containing only generated code.

 For C++ targets, the `N_CXX_COMPILER` variable is mandatory.
 For `Kokkos`, `KokkosTeamThread`, the Kokkos library has to be installed and the path to the library has to be provided is the `N_KOKKOS_PATH` variable.